-What is the Superposition of Forces?
+What is the Principle of Superposition of Forces?

 In other words, it is assumed that the resultant force of an ensemble of forces is the vectorial sum of these forces, implying that the individual forces do not interact with one another except through the entire system.